|

 office to set the baragraph each day, a very great honour!
 Another

-order that their girl friends could go on board when the ship's were
+in order that their girl friends could go on board when the ship's

-in port.
-So some of you may remember coming up to the third floor of
+were in port.
+So some of you may remember coming up to the third

-NZSCo. building in Liverpool to collect your passes?!
-Also remember
+floor of NZSCo. building in Liverpool to collect your passes?!
+Also

-going on board whichever of the company's ships were in port for a
+remember going on board whichever of the company's ships were in

 Some of the staff we worked with: